 Who Was William Of Orange?

-William of Orange was the leader of the rebellion against Spain, and he is considered the Founding Father of The Netherlands.
+William of Orange was the leader of the rebellion against Spain and is considered the Founding Father of The Netherlands.
 He is probably the most important person who has ever lived in The Netherlands.

-William of Orange was born William of Nassau-Dillenburg in 1533 in Dillenburg castle in Germany.
+William of Orange was born William of Nassau-Dillenburg in 1533 in Germany.
 William inherited the principality of Orange, located in the south of France, and became the Prince of Orange in 1544.

 William of Orange was also the driving force behind the foundation of the University of Leiden, the first university in The Netherlands.
 That was the university where Rembrandt studied, and the first tulips in the Netherlands were cultivated.